grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/01 API load testing.md

 As said in the introduction, it is crucial to test your API in advance, rather than relying on the untested API, which may crash at any time and have unexpected consequences.

-There are various ways to test your API, each pertaining to a particular test type and each producing a different type of load.
+You can test your API in multiple ways, each pertaining to a particular test type and each producing a different type of load.

 - [Smoke test](/test-types/smoke-testing)
 - [Load test](/test-types/load-testing)